 Elliott Abrams

-Elliott Abrams is the chairman of the Tikvah Fund, as well as chairman of the Vandenberg Coalition and Senior Fellow for Middle Eastern Studies at the Council on Foreign Relations in Washington, D.C..
-He served as Special Assistant to the President and NSC Senior Director for the Near East and North Africa in the first term of George W. Bush, and as Deputy Assistant to the President and Deputy National Security Advisor in the second term.
-In the Trump administration he served in the State Department as Special Representative for Iran and for Venezuela.
-He is the author of Undue Process, Security and Sacrifice, and Faith or Fear, and writes widely on U.S. foreign policy with special focus on the Middle East and the issues of democracy and human rights.
-His most recent book is Realism and Democracy: American Foreign Policy After the Arab Spring.
+Elliott Abrams is the Chairman of Tikvah, as well as chairman of the Vandenberg Coalition and senior fellow for Middle Eastern Studies at the Council on Foreign Relations in Washington, D.C.
+He served as special assistant to the president and NSC senior director for the Near East and North Africa in the first term of George W. Bush, and as deputy assistant to the president and deputy national security advisor in the second term.
+In the Trump administration, he served in the State Department as special representative for Iran and for Venezuela.
+He is the author of numerous books of the Middle East and Jewish affairs, including Undue Process, Security and Sacrifice, Faith or Fear, Tested by Zion, Realism and Democracy, and, most recently If You Will It: Rebuilding Jewish Peoplehood for the 21st Century.
+He also writes widely on U.S. foreign policy, with special focus on the Middle East and the issues of democracy and human rights.

 Eric Cohen

-Eric Cohen has been the executive director of the Tikvah Fund since 2007.
-He was the founder and remains editor-at-large of the New Atlantis, founding publisher of the Jewish Review of Books and Mosaic, and currently serves on the board of directors of the Ethics and Public Policy Center, the Witherspoon Institute, and National Affairs and on the Editorial Advisory Board of First Things.
-Mr. Cohen has published in numerous academic and popular journals, magazines, and newspapers, including the Wall Street Journal, Washington Post, Mosaic, Commentary, The Weekly Standard, The New Republic, First Things, and numerous others.
+Eric Cohen is the Chief Executive Officer of Tikvah, which he has led since 2007.
+He was the founder and remains editor-at-large of the New Atlantis, and he serves as the publisher of Mosaic.
+Mr. Cohen has published in numerous academic and popular journals, magazines, and newspapers, including the Wall Street Journal, the Washington Post, Commentary, First Things, National Affairs, and the New Republic.
 He is the author of In the Shadow of Progress: Being Human in the Age of Technology (2008) and co-editor of The Future is Now: America Confronts the New Genetics (2002).
 He was previously managing editor of the Public Interest and served as a senior consultant to the President’s Council on Bioethics.
+Mr. Cohen currently serves on the board of directors of the Ethics and Public Policy Center, the Witherspoon Institute, and National Affairs, and on the Editorial Advisory Board of First Things.

 Jonathan Silver